apotheon/unixlike/content/doc/awk_scripting.md

 date = 2021-07-09
 +++

 The awk scripting language is an oft-overlooked tool in the Unix toolkit.
-One (harmful) consequence of this state of affairs is the invention of Bash, as awk is the natural fit for that niche between sh and a more generalized programming language.
+One ([harmful][harmful]) consequence of this state of affairs is the invention of Bash, as awk is the natural fit for that niche between sh and a more generalized programming language.

-One might be forgiven for thinking awk is actually unsuitable for portable scripting, though, and thus coming to the conclusion that one might as well just write a Bash script.
+You might be forgiven for thinking awk is actually unsuitable for portable scripting, though, and thus coming to the conclusion that you might as well just write a Bash script.
 After all, even if Bash is not readily available everywhere (thus destroying some level of portability), at least you can use a shebang line for Bash scripts that is portable on any system that has Bash installed:

     #!/usr/bin/env bash